Long Road Trip Guides

 Latest updateThe Anmod Ghat road is open for traffic after repairs.
 Ramnagar to Mollem will take 45 mins.
 However, there are small diversions and bad patches for few kilometres before you enter Goa border.
 Follow the signage, especially between Ramnagar and Anmod checkpoint on the Karnataka side.
 Once you cross to Goa, the road is good.

 The shortest of the six routes.
 The drive from Dharwad to Goa is stunningly beautiful.
-Driving through Mahadayi Wild Life Sanctuary, you will see numerous waterfalls during monsoon.
+Driving through Mahadayi Wild Life Sanctuary, you will see numerous waterfalls during monsoons.

 Lovely valley views and the excellent road make this a pleasant drive.
 Stop over at places to enjoy the valley views.